 A schematic diagram of the chiller control system apparatus is shown in FIGS. 1a and 1b.
-The chiller controller outgoing signal lines.
-Through these lines, alarm and/or 45 (CC) 205 is a microprocessor computer that forms the heart of the chiller control system apparatus.
+The chiller controller (CC) 205 is a microprocessor computer that forms the heart of the chiller control system apparatus.
 It operates the necessary software, the chiller control system algorithm (described later), to control a centrifugal chiller which has a magnetic bearing centrifugal compressor and an adjustable speed motor drive.
 The microprocessor computer has a disk drive for data storage and a touchscreen display for the interchange of information between the chiller user and the chiller control system apparatus.
 The touchscreen display (not shown) graphically presents information regarding the operating conditions and current status of the centrifugal chiller in a convenient format.